globedasher/imaging/README.rst

-this is my learning repository
+This is a learning repository for using PIL to manipulate images by Richard Morley.
-I am learning git